jpreardon/headphone-tube-amp/project-log.md

 Sounds great!
 It is bright, as others have reported.
 There is a low level hiss, which is only noticeable when there is no sound.
 I'll have to see what I can do to get rid of that.
 It also picks up some RFI, most noticeable if an iPhone is a foot or so away from the circuitry.

 Now I guess I need to make a board for this thing and put it in the case.

+There's a picture of the [working, and messy, circuit on my blog](http://jpreardon.com/2016/12/11/cold-evening-warmed-gentle-glow-12au7-tube/).

 ### 2016-12-06